 - Juice.
 A glass of juice daily at breakfast ensures good physical results.
 It can be mixed with lemon or carrot juice to achieve a better revitalizing effect.

 - Decoction.
 Two sliced apples boiled in one liter of water for half an hour.
-The resulting liquid, sweetened if desired, is recommended for weakened ill people before starting any solid diet.
+Sweetened if desired, the resulting liquid is recommended for weakened ill people before starting any solid diet.

 - Bark decoction, prepared with 50-100 g of apple tree bark per liter of water.
 Drink from three to five cups daily as an invigorating, febrifuge, and astringent.